drewlyton/blog-posts/Rubber Ducking Docs.md

 <div style="max-width: 70%; float: left; font-style: italic;">Player_1: Hey Player_2, I'm experiencing an error when I build the app.
 Here's a doc that explains the issue and what I've tried so far.
 I'd love to get your thoughts and ideas for possible solutions whenever you get the chance.</div>
 <div style="text-align: right; max-width: 70%; float: right;">Player_2: Cool 👍 - I'll take a quick look right now.</div>
 *Player_1: 🙏*
-<div style="text-align: right; max-width: 70%; float: right;">Player_2: I've got a meeting in 10, but try blowing away your node_modules folder and checking you're using the correct node version.
+<div style="text-align: right; max-width: 70%; float: right;">Player_2: I've got a meeting in 10, but try______.
 I had a similar issue a few months ago and that worked for me.</div>
 *Player_1: That worked!!
 Thanks!*

 ---

 What changed?
-Well, **the doc.** Player_1 was easily able to
+Well, to get help with their issue, Player_1 was able to just *send the doc* to Player_2.
+That doc contained all the relevant information and context which made it easy for Player_2 to come up to speed and provide deep, meaningful, actionable feedback instantly.

+In this example, the solution recommended by Player_2 worked.
+However, even in the case where it didn't, *there was still no wasted time*.
+Player_1 would have still been able to test the solution while Player_2 was on their meeting.

 \*Thanks goes to Keith Stolte for giving me this book for Christmas.